immafirestarter-zz/cv/MakersCV.md

 correlation and regression

 ### J3M Technologies (May 2016 - July 2016)
-intellectual Property and Licencing Consultant
+Intellectual Property and Licencing Consultant
 - Developed a strategy for licensing and marketing an AM radio transmitting device by J3M technologies.
 Was involved in advising on IP and creating a report investigating the potential future of the device.